ysufender/JASL/docs/LANGUAGE_REFERENCE.md

 #### Setting Up the Environment

-One of the resulting binaries is `jasl_install`, which is a compile-time hardcoded executable for managing `jasl` executable and stdlib paths.
+One of the resulting binaries is `jasl_install`, which is a compile-time hardcoded executable for managing `jaslc` executable and stdlib paths.
 The compiler relies on `jasl_install` to detect the stdlib path, and will error out if it can't find it on the path.

 Here is the helper text of the current `jasl_install`: